Image of two black students (one girl and one boy) happily constructing a robotic arm

 Aims of the Scholarship

-Among the visitors who come to KMi every summer, there has been an under-representation of Black people.
-Black people are also under-represented among computer science post-graduate students.
-This annual scholarship, aims to improve representation and create greater awareness of computer science research.
+There has been an underrepresentation of Black people among the visitors who come to KMi every summer.
+Black people are also underrepresented among computer science postgraduate students.
+This annual scholarship aims to improve representation and create greater awareness of computer science research.

 Chapter 2 of The Equality Act 2010 allows service providers to take action that may involve treating one group more favourably where this is a proportionate way to help members of that group overcome a disadvantage or participate more fully, or in order to meet needs they have that are different from the population as a whole.
 This is called 'positive action'.